Dear Design Doctor,

 ‘I’m an embroidery designer.
 I’ve been a freelancer working in fashion and interiors for about 15 years, I have recently started to create and sell my own designs and work.
-I sell to a London shop who puts their 250% mark up, which makes my work very expensive.
-And if I sell online on my own site do I have to sell at their retail prices?’
+I sell to a London shop who adds a 250% mark up, which makes my work very expensive.
+If I sell online on my own website, do I have to sell at their retail prices?’

 This question is answered by Patricia van den Akker, the Director of The Design Trust: